-There’s no doubting that Pinot is one of the most revered and collected wine styles in the world, with the top examples from its homeland in Burgundy selling for outrageous sums of money.
-It is generally quite delicate, and it takes a certain development of one's palate to truly appreciate its delightful nuances, perfumed aromas, textural elements and supple tannin profile.
+There’s no doubting that Pinot Noir is one of the most revered and collected wine varietals in the world, with the top examples from its homeland in Burgundy selling for outrageous sums of money.
+Pinot Noir is generally quite delicate, and it takes a certain development of one's palate to truly appreciate its delightful nuances, perfumed aromas, textural elements and supple tannin profile.

-Find out more about this sophisticated varietal that Josef Cromy chief winemaker, Jeremy Dineen describes as “Subtle, intriguing and complex, it’s both a thinking person’s wine and a bloody good drink!”
+Find out more about this sophisticated varietal that Josef Cromy's chief winemaker, Jeremy Dineen describes as “Subtle, intriguing and complex, it’s both a thinking person’s wine and a bloody good drink!”